 But as we barrel into the deeply uncertain 2020s — where you have brands like Stone Island and Persol meeting on co-branding Tinder every other day — it’s clear that the This x That gambit needs to evolve somehow.
 And two big announcements this week perhaps give us a sense of where that is going.

-But wait, isn’t that whole thing of luxury giants hiring big independent designers — a la Virgil Abloh, Kim Jones, and Demna Gvasalia — already a narrative of the 2010s?
+But wait, isn’t that whole thing of luxury giants hiring big independent designers — a la Virgil Abloh, Kim Jones, and Demna Gvasalia — already a narrative for almost a decade?
 Yes, but this is completely different.
 Designing for a luxury house is an inherently smaller-scale process, and in the case of creators like Abloh and Jones, these creative gigs are limited to menswear (and now in the case of Jones and Fendi, womenswear) collections within the larger brands.
-Companies like Reebok and Asics, on the other hand, operate on a much larger scale and with a much larger audience.
+Companies like Reebok and New Balance, on the other hand, operate on a much larger scale and with a much larger audience.
 And, in this commercial context, crossing the Rubicon from niche designer collabs into “main-line” (the stuff that you can find at any Footlocker) is a really big deal.

-But no matter how these new relationships go, the writing is on the wall that in the post-Streetwear decade, This x That is now turning into Those.
+Brands of this size are slow ships to turn in any kind of direction.
+Santis isn’t even breaking down at New Balance until 2022, and nearly half a year into Kostadinov and Jean-Raymond’s announcements, we’ve yet to see any of the output of their new gigs hit stores.
+But no matter how these new relationships go, the writing is on the wall that in the post-Streetwear decade, This x That is now turning into Them.